...

 A common request seeking basic information about the party, legal theories, and potential witnesses.

-Interrogatories: This discovery request is a series of questions sent to the other party that requires them to respond to questions about issues relevant to their divorce.
-Examples of issues that are often asked about are the amount of money in particular bank accounts, information about the party’s employment, and the name and location of every financial institution in which the party has money being held.
+This discovery request involves sending a series of questions to the other party, requiring them to answer queries relevant to their divorce.
+Common questions include the amounts in specific bank accounts, details about employment, and the names and locations of financial institutions holding the party’s funds.

 Discovery requests are all well and good when you are the requesting party.
 What happens though when you are asked to answer the sorts of questions we discussed in the prior section of this blog?